 Gross insurance written premiums comprise the total premiums receivable for the whole period of cover provided by contracts entered into during the accounting period.
 Premiums include any adjustments arising in the accounting period for premiums receivable in respect of business written in prior periods.
 Premiums from short-duration insurance contracts are recognized as revenue over the period of the contracts using the 24th method except for marine cargo where the provision for unearned premiums pertains to the premiums for the last two months of the year.
 The portion of the premiums written that relate to the unexpired periods of the policies at end of reporting period are accounted for as provision for unearned premiums and presented as part of 'Other Liabilities' in the consolidated statement of financial position.
-The related reinsurance premiums ceded that pertain to the unexpired periods at the end of the reporting periods are accounted for as deferred reinsurance premiums shown as part of 'Other Assets' in the consolidated statement of financial position.
-The net changes in these accounts between ends of the reporting periods are credited to or charged against the consolidated statement of income for the period.
+The related reinsurance premiums ceded that pertain to the unexpired periods are accounted for as deferred reinsurance premiums shown as part of 'Other Assets' in the consolidated statement of financial position.
+The reporting periods are accounted for as deferred reinsurance premiums shown as part of 'Other Assets' in the consolidated statement of financial position.
+The reporting periods are accounted to or charged against the consolidated statement of income for the period.